Disability-rights arguments grow heated at Supreme Court, though sweeping ruling appears unlikely

 Their attorney, Roman Martinez, said the district’s position had shifted to a potential “five-alarm fire” for the disability-rights community.

-Instead of defending the lower-court decisions that set a different legal standard to sue schools, they argued that all claims over accommodations for people with disabilities should be held to the higher same standard.
+Instead of defending the lower-court decisions that set a different legal standard to sue schools, the district argued that all claims over accommodations for people with disabilities should be held to the higher same standard.

 The school district’s lawyer, Lisa Blatt, pushed back on the idea that their arguments had changed.
 “They are adding words to our mouth.
 We never said you should have a double regime,” she said.